triceratopstech/Subtask/README.md

 # Subtask
-Task management for large projects with multiple users
+Task management for any size project with an emphasis on breaking complex work into simple atomic tasks.